 Using cloud-based access control is more affordable because you don’t have to purchase and maintain a server on your property.
 In addition, many cloud-based access control systems are also wireless — allowing you to eliminate the need to purchase and install expensive wiring throughout your property.

 Whether you’re seeking cloud-based access for an apartment or an office building, you want the best system.
-Below, we review the top seven cloud-based access control manufacturers on the market in 2021.
+Below, we review the top 12 cloud-based access control manufacturers on the market.

 ProdataKey (PDK) is a cloud-based access control system that’s all about “anytime, anywhere, any device” when it comes to managing door access.
 With high-quality hardware and software, PDK empowers you to manage your property’s entrances from a smartphone or any other internet-connected device.
 Additionally, the system’s backup batteries keep it working in the event of a power outage.